QubesOS/qubes-doc/security/qubes-firewall.md

 ` ifconfig | grep -i cast `

-Back into the sys-firewall VM's Terminal, code a natting firewall rule to route traffic on its outside interface for the service to the VM
+Back into the sys-firewall VM's Terminal, code a natting firewall rule to route traffic on its outside interface for the service to the qube

 ` iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -d 10.137.1.x -j DNAT --to-destination 10.137.2.y `